The suit fit makes or breaks the suit.

 The perfect jacket length will meet your arm fingers when the arm is straightened up and should cover your rear end.
 It should end in the middle of your hands, somewhere around the tip of your thumb.

 If the length extends beyond the fingers of your arm, then your jacket is too big.
-You will know if the jacket is too short when it barely touches your wrist.
+Conversely, you will know if the jacket is too short when it barely touches your wrist.

 The Sleeve Length

 The length of your jacket sleeve is critical.
-You should be able to see the cuff of your dress shirt.
+In principle, you should be able to see the cuff of your dress shirt.

-The perfect jacket sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff exposed beyond the jacket.
+The perfect sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff is exposed beyond the jacket.

 If the whole cuff of a perfectly fitting dress shirt is exposed, the jacket is too short.
-If the shirt cuff is not visible at all, the jacket is too long.
+On the other hand, if the shirt cuff is not visible at all, the sleeve length is too long.

-Another helpful way to measure your jacket sleeve is to stand with your arms at your sides.
+Another helpful way to measure your sleeve length is to stand with your arms at your sides.

 Flex your wrists so that your palms are facing down to the floor.
-Make sure your jacket cuff ends at ¼ inch above the back of your hand.
+Make sure the cuff ends at ¼ inch above the back of your hand.

-If your jacket sleeve goes at all lower, you need to get your tailor to hem your jacket sleeves.
-It can be done easily without ruining the integrity of the jacket.
+If it goes lower or covers your shirt cuff entirely, you need to get your tailor to fix your jacket sleeves.
+It can be done easily without ruining the integrity of the suit.